rajivwick/pandas-challenge/README.md

 2. Schools that had a budget per student of $585-$630 out performed all the other schools with budgets greater or smaller.
 This looks like a significant category to explore as it may indicate a 'sweet spot' for budgeting on future school spending.

-3.Even though we sort out to search for two trends, a third is visible.
+3. Even though we sort out to search for two trends, a third is visible.
 Independent schools out performed government schools in Maths, Reading and the total average of students passing Maths, Reading and overall (passing both Maths and Reading)